-Meets the standard and the recommended guidelines.
+Meets the standard and Recommended Guidelines.
 Enhanced 9-1-1 system is in place in Riverside County inclusive of hang-up address location and call back capabilities.
 REMSA participates in the Riverside County Public Safety Communications Workgroup.
-Complete transition of all cellular phone 9-1-1 calls from CHP to the county communications center was completed in 2014.
+Complete transition of all cellular phone 9-1-1 calls from CHP to the County Communications Center was completed in 2014.

-NEED(S) :

-None

-OBJECT IVE:

-TIME FR AME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less)

-Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)